-I consider Manali, in Himachal Pradesh, my second home.
-And it isn’t just me, but everyone who lives in Delhi.
-Manali’s close proximity to the capital, and other big towns like Chandigarh, makes it a favourable holiday destination, particularly during summers, when the heat in Indian cities becomes unbearably harsh and people fancy a quick escape.
+I consider Manali, in Himachal Pradesh, my second home — and I believe it isn’t just me, but everyone who lives in New Delhi.
+Manali’s close proximity to the capital city of India, and other big towns like Chandigarh, make it your second home and a favourable holiday destination.
+This particularly happens during summer, when the heat in Indian cities becomes unbearable and people fancy a quick escape.

 Things To Do In Manali

-Stroll Along The Mall Road: Though after a few visits the Mall Road (the main shopping street in Manali) seems more like a tourist trap and less like an attraction, for the first timers, it indeed remains a worthy highlight for first timers.
-Here you may find all the Nepalese shops in the world selling yak wool blankets and ponchos, cute hats and gloves, and adorable coin purses.
-And if that doesn’t catch you fancy, you can get some fake North Face backpacks and hiking boots.
-Just keep in mind they aren’t worth what the guys say they are worth.
+Stroll Along The Mall Road: Though after a few visits the Mall Road (the main shopping street in Manali) seems more like a tourist trap and less like an attraction, for the first timers, it indeed remains a highlight.
+At Mall Road in Manali, there is something for everyone — good food, bike rentals, adventure tours, local wear, Kashmiri Pashmina, Darjeeling Tea, you name it!
+Here authentic Nepalese shops can be found selling yak wool blankets and ponchos, and fake North Face backpacks making a bid.
+Mall Road in Manali is a tourist-shoppers paradise — just keep in mind nothing is worth what the guys say they are worth.

-Adventure Activities: From trekking and paragliding to mountain biking, jeep safaris and rafting, Manali has plenty in its kitty for adventure junkies.
-Though it’s a different thing that most of them take place either 10-15 km north of Manali, in Solang Valley; or the south, around a town called Jagatsukh.
-And to save a bit of your money, it’s always better if you head to their respective location.
+Partake In An Adventure Activity: From trekking and paragliding to mountain biking, jeep safaris and rafting, Manali has plenty in its kitty for adventure junkies.
+You can book a tour to most of the activities in Mall Road in Manali, or if you have a car, it’s always the best idea to reach the spot and book a tour right there.
 Head north, to Solang Valley for activities like paragliding, zip-lining, quad-biking, and camping.
 For river rafting, however, head south.
+For snow activities like skiing or snowboarding, you can visit Rohtang Pass or a town called Sethan.

 Where To Stay

-From a quick budget option to something more comfortable there is no dearth of accommodation in Manali.
-But I’d recommend the town of Vashisht (right next to Manali) for its better location, cheaper prices and a peaceful experience.
-Compared to Manali, Vashisht is a tiny little town, but enough to suit all your needs – from booze to scooter rentals to a German bakery, and in between, a few dozen guest houses and hotels.
-You can walk the two-kilometre distance to Vashisth (from Manali) or even take an auto-rikshaw that costs 100 Rupees per ride.
+From a budget option to something more comfortable, there is no dearth of accommodation in Manali.
+But I’d recommend Old Manali (located right next to New Manali) for its better location, cheaper prices and a peaceful experience.
+Compared to Manali, Old Manali is a tiny little town, but enough to suit all your needs — from booze to renting scooter rentals to an English Bakery, and in between, a few dozen guest houses and hotels.
+You can walk the two-kilometre distance from Manali to Old Manali or take an auto-rickshaw for 50 Rupees.

 Where To Eat